thenativeweb/marble-run/README.md

 ## Adding work & parallizing it via the routing key

 In order to add async tasks you need to call the `add` method.
-Specify a v4 UUID as the `id` if this worker.
+Specify a v4 UUID as the `id` of this worker.
 Provide a v4 UUID as the `routingKey` parameter which will be used to dispatch work onto the tracks.
 A course will make sure that all tasks with the same `routingKey` will end up on the same track.

 ```javascript
 // These functions will run in parallel